GLOBAL MARKETS-Gold rallies, stocks ease as rate cut optimism fades | Headlines

 GLOBAL MARKETS-Gold rallies, stocks ease as rate cut optimism fades

+The Dow Jones Industrial Average fell 0.66%, the S&P 500 lost 0.26% and the Nasdaq Composite added 0%.
+European markets were closed on Monday and most markets across the globe were closed on Friday.

+Fed Chair Jerome Powell said on Friday that inflation data released that day "is what we were expecting" and that "you won't see us over-reacting," suggesting the U.S. central bank is content to remain in wait-and-see mode.
+Tim Ghriskey, senior portfolio strategist at Ingalls & Snyder in New York, said the Fed does not want to relive the 1970s when it cut too soon and inflation reignited.

 "The potential for a cut keeps getting pushed off because Powell says almost with a giddy tone that this is a great environment.
 Interest rates are above average, not wildly above, but above average.
-We don't have to cut them because the economy is doing so well," said Tim Ghriskey, senior portfolio strategist at Ingalls & Snyder in New York.
-"You don't want another 1970s event where the Fed cut too soon and inflation re-ignited and took off.
-It's better to keep those cuts in your pocket," Ghriskey added.
+"We don't have to cut them because the economy is doing so well," he said.
+"It's better to keep those cuts in your pocket."

-The Dow Jones Industrial Average fell 0.69%, the S&P 500 lost 0.39% and the Nasdaq Composite dropped 0.2%.
-European markets were closed on Monday and most markets across the globe were closed on Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)